jaeyeun97/MusicalStyleTransfer/dissertation/index.md

 The objective of $T$ is to discriminate $t_p$ and $t_g$, and when given a sample $p \in P$, modify $t_p$ into $t_g$ from $p$.
 Our first goal is to model this transformer $T$ using a neural network.

 For the case of "chillness", the transformation is not as straightforward, and there are multiple ways to models "chillness".
 First, we have to decide if "chillness" is a measure in continuous scale, or a characteristic that an audio sample can either possesses or not.
 Since, it is difficult to acquire a dataset labelled with a "chillness" measure, we assume the latter.
 Then, we have to decide whether the quality of being "not chill" is a separate quality of its own.
 If so, we can model the transformation function as we have for timbre.
 If not, we would model a transformation function $R: C^\complement \rightarrow C$, where $C$ is the set of chill music.
 Previous literature makes the first approach more available, hence we define chillness characteristic $t_c$ and its complement $t_{\lnot c}$, and approach it in a similar way to timbre.

 From here on, we divide the qualities of sound into two categories: content and style.
 Contents are the qualities that we do not want to modify, such as pitch.
 Styles are the other qualities that is not the content of audio, which we want to modify.

-## Project Goals

-The goal of this project is to model the transformer $T$ in figure \ref{fig:t} with a Neural Network.
-A number of previous work have been done on this subject, so in chapter \ref{preparation} those works will be reviewed along with a number of other concepts that contributed to the foundations of this project.

 # Preparation

+A number of previous work have been done on the subject of audio style transfer; however, in order to better understand those works, a number of concepts in machine learning need to be reviewed.
 Although Neural Networks are introduced in *Part IB Artificial Intelligence* and *Part II Machine Learning and Bayesian Inferences*, many of the contents of the project are beyond the coverage of Tripos courses; therefore, in this chapter I aim to clarify the starting point and the previous works I relied on to implement the project.

 ## Starting Point